Disseminated intravascular coagulation during pregnancy

 - University of British Columbia, Vancouver

 This topic will focus upon DIC related to pregnancy.
 Broader discussions of the pathogenesis, clinical manifestations, diagnosis, and treatment of DIC can be found separately.
+(See "Clinical features, diagnosis, and treatment of disseminated intravascular coagulation in adults".)

 - Callaghan WM, Creanga AA, Kuklina EV.
 Severe maternal morbidity among delivery and postpartum hospitalizations in the United States.
 Obstet Gynecol 2012; 120:1029.